fancellu/scalafx-http4s-circe-example/README.md

 If you select a row on the table, it will show on stdout

-If you click the fetch qoutes button it will call the Json endpoint and pull it back to the table
+If you click the fetch quotes button it will call the Json endpoint and pull it back to the table